Policy overview

 Employees have a duty to take reasonable care and to avoid causing harm to others and must follow safe working practices and actively promote safe working conditions.
 Supervisors are responsible for ensuring that activities within their areas are undertaken with due diligence for health and safety of Employees, Students and others.

 Any Employee who threatens, harasses or abuses a family or household member at, or from, the workplace may be subject to disciplinary action.
-If an Employee is observed or suspected of perpetrating Domestic and Family Violence from the workplace, Supervisors have a responsibility to enact appropriate action.
+If an Employee is observed or suspected of perpetrating Family and Domestic Violence from the workplace, Supervisors have a responsibility to enact appropriate action.

 4.4.2 University resources